-Treatment therapies You pay High Option Standard Option Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 50 through 54.
-Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Note: Preauthorization is required for Home infusion therapy.
-Contact Cigna/CareAllies at 1-800/887-9735.
+Benefit Description You Pay Treatment therapies High Option Standard Option Chemotherapy and radiation therapy PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 53 through 58.
+Dialysis - hemodialysis and peritoneal dialysis Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Note: Prior authorization is required for Home Infusion Therapy.
+Contact Cigna/CareAllies at 800-887-9735.
 See Other services on page 17 for more information.
-Transparenteral nutrition (TPN) Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Respiratory and inhalation therapies Cardiac rehabilitation Hyperbaric oxygen therapy Note: Contact the Plan at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) for details about coverage and information about hyperbaric oxygen therapy.
-Growth hormone therapy (GHT) Note: Growth hormone medications are covered under Section 5(f).
-Prescription drug benefits.
-Some medications, including specialty drugs, some oncology drugs, and growth hormones, require preauthorization.
-Hign Option PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Standard Option PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount See Specialty drugs on page 67 and Other services under You need prior Plan approval for certain services on page 17 for more information.
-All charges All charges • Applied Behavior Analysis (ABA) therapy Au churges Au churges Applied Benavior Analysis (ABA) inerapy Chelation therapy except for acute arsenic, gold or lead poisoning • Topical hyperbaric oxygen therapy Prolotherapy
+Transparenteral nutrition (TPN) • Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Respiratory and inhalation therapies Cardiac rehabilitation Hyperbaric oxygen therapy Note: Contact the Plan at 800-638-6589 or 301-984-1440 (For TDD, use 301-984-4155) for details about coverage and information about hyperbaric oxygen therapy. • Growth hormone therapy (GHT) Note: Growth hormone medications are covered under Section 5(f) Prescription drug benefits .
+Some medications, including specialty drugs, some oncology drugs, and growth hormones, require prior authorization.
+See Specialty drugs on page 69 and Other services under You need prior Plan approval for certain services on page 17 for more information.
+Applied Behavior Analysis (ABA) therapy for children up PPO: 10% of the Plan allowance PPO: 15% of Plan allowance to age 18 with autism spectrum disorder.
+Non-PPO: All charges Non-PPO: All charges Note: Prior authorization is required for ABA therapy.
+Contact Cigna/CareAllies at 800-887-9735.
+See Other services on page 18 for more information.
+Not covered: All charges All charges • Chelation therapy except for acute arsenic, gold or lead poisoning Topical hyperbaric oxygen therapy Prolotherapy